apify/crawlee/docs/guides/docker_images.md

 `actor-node-puppeteer-chrome` image, but the resulting image will be about 3 times larger and extremely slow to download and build.

-Use only what you need and you'll be rewarded with reasonable build and start times.
+Use only what you need, and you'll be rewarded with reasonable build and start times.

 ## actor-node
 This is the smallest image we have based on Alpine Linux.
 It does not include any browsers, and it's therefore